WPChill/strong-testimonials/README.md

 * Multiple slideshows
 * Sort by oldest, newest, random, or menu order
 * Simple pagination
-* Templates with layout and background options
+* Built-in templates with layout options for columns, grids, Masonry, and backgrounds
 * Template files and functions for deep customization
 * Custom "Read more" links
 * Gravatar support
 * Compatible with WPML and Polylang

+Strong Testimonials [plays well with other plugins and themes](https://www.wpmission.com/theme-plugin-compatibility-fund/), and I strive to adhere to WordPress coding standards and best practices.

 ### The Form ###

-You can customize the form to your specific situation by adding or removing fields, or changing properties like the order, the text before or after, and the placeholder text.
+You can customize the form to your needs by adding or removing fields, or changing properties like the order, the text before or after, and the placeholder text.

 The form also offers **anti-spam** options like honeypots and Captcha via these plugins: [Captcha](http://wordpress.org/plugins/captcha/), [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/), and [Advanced noCaptcha reCaptcha](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).

-Send a **notification email** to your multiple admins when new testimonials are submitted.
+**Notification emails** can be sent to multiple admins when new testimonials are submitted.
+New testimonials can also be assigned to a specific category.

+The form can be submitted via Ajax which makes it compatible with the popular [Popup Maker](https://wordpress.org/plugins/popup-maker/) plugin.

-### Views ###
+### Display ###

-A View is a simple, intuitive way to configure the many available options.
+Everything happens in a **View**.
+Instead of learning multiple shortcodes with dozens of options, a View contains all the options in a simple, intuitive editor that no other testimonial plugin has.
+Display the View using a single shortcode or the widget.

-For displaying testimonials in a list or slideshow:
+Some of the options for displaying testimonials in a **list** or **slideshow**:

 * select which testimonials to show
 * set the sort order